 The Company financed the Waterpik Acquisition with a portion of the proceeds from an underwritten public offering of \$1,425.0 aggregate principal amount of Senior Notes completed on July 25, 2017, consisting of \$300.0 aggregate principal amount of Floating Rate Senior Notes due 2019, \$300.0 aggregate principal amount of 2.45% Senior Notes due 2022, \$425.0 aggregate principal amount of 3.15% Senior Notes due 2027 and \$400.0 aggregate principal amount of 3.95% Senior Notes due 2047 (collectively, the "Senior Notes").
-The Floating Rate Senior Notes will bear interest at a rate, reset quarterly, equal to three-month U.S. dollar London Interbank Offered Rate ("LIBOR") plus 0.15%.
+The Floating Rate Senior Notes which matured and were repaid in full on January 25, 2019, bore interest at a rate, reset quarterly, equal to three-month U.S. Dollar London Interbank Offered Rate ("LIBOR") plus 0.15%.
 The remaining proceeds of the offering of the Senior Notes were used to pay down in its entirety and terminate the Company's \$200.0 term loan borrowed in the second quarter of 2017 and to repay a portion of the Company's outstanding commercial paper borrowings.